 Electric combi oven (with microwave), used in the summer.
 In the spring and fall we are using a propane oven and in the winter we are using a wood oven, used as well for heating the kitchen.

-Radio, PC’s, satelelite receiver, Tv’s adsl modems, network equipment etc.
+Radio, PC’s, satellite receiver, TV’s adsl modems, network equipment etc.

-Garden equipmen like Hydraulic splitter for fire wood.
+Garden equipment like Hydraulic splitting machine for fire wood.
 Shaw machines, concrete mills etc